 But there’s no information at all about why this shopkeeper should stock your work.
 Who is your product for?
 How are customers going to use or enjoy it?
 How is it made?
 Why should the retailer trust you with their money?

-Sometimes, “line sheet” and “catalogue” are used interchangeably.
+Sometimes, “line sheet” and “catalogue” are used interchangeably, especially in the US.

 In the far-off days before the internet, when all catalogues were paper booklets, suppliers had a big problem.